TossherO/3D_Perception/README.md

 cd detection
 ./tools/dist_train.sh my_projects/${model}/configs/${config_file} ${gpu_num}
 ```
-* You can replace \${model} to CMDT, CMT, BEVFusion or CenterPoint, then replace \${config_file} to corresponding file that ends with "coda.py".
+* You can replace \${model} to UniMT, CMT, BEVFusion or CenterPoint, then replace \${config_file} to corresponding file that ends with "coda.py".
+* If you want to train UniMT model, download pretrained backbone [convnextv2_nano.pth](https://drive.google.com/drive/folders/1PXP8glbf5VoRDix-hlE0TBfx-48icKI7?usp=sharing) at first and put it in folder "\${workdir}/detection/ckpts/pretrain".
-* If you want to train CMDT or CMT model, download pretrained backbone [nuim_r50.pth](https://drive.google.com/drive/folders/1PXP8glbf5VoRDix-hlE0TBfx-48icKI7?usp=sharing) at first and put it in folder "\${workdir}/detection/ckpts/pretrain".
+* If you want to train CMT model, download pretrained backbone [nuim_r50.pth](https://drive.google.com/drive/folders/1PXP8glbf5VoRDix-hlE0TBfx-48icKI7?usp=sharing) at first and put it in folder "\${workdir}/detection/ckpts/pretrain".
 * If you want to train BEVFusion model, download pretrained backbone [swin_tiny_patch4_window7_224.pth](https://drive.google.com/drive/folders/1PXP8glbf5VoRDix-hlE0TBfx-48icKI7?usp=sharing) at first and put it in folder "\${workdir}/detection/ckpts/pretrain".
 * We train these models on two Nvidia 3090 GPUs.
 You may need to adjust the learing rate in \${config_file} based on the number of GPUs you are using.